Seeds of Truth Ministries

 Saint Maximilian Kolbe and Venerable Fulton Sheen, pray for us!

 About Joseph Hollcraft

-Dr. Hollcraft is author to A Heart for Evangelizing, published with Emmaus Road in May, 2016.
-In this work, Joseph reflects into the principles of spiritual and pastoral theology and its impact upon evangelization and catechesis.
-Joseph has also been published with aleteia.org and is a regular contributor to The Catechetical Review, the Homiletic and Pastoral Review, and spiritualdirection.com.
+Dr. Hollcraft is author to A Heart for Evangelizing (Emmaus Road, 2016) and Unleashing the Power of Intercessory Prayer (Sophia Institute, 2020).
+Joseph has been published with aleteia.org and is a regular contributor to The Catechetical Review, the Homiletic and Pastoral Review, and spiritualdirection.com.

 Joseph earned his B.A. and M.A. from Franciscan University of Steubenville, and received his PhD from Graduate Theological Foundation with studies being completed at Oxford University.